jashrathod/book-blog/about.md

 ## What I read

 Mostly, I find myself reading **Non-Fiction**.
 My favourites are Self Help, Science and Technology, and Finance Books.
-It would be too early to claim I've read _many_ books to be categorising these types as my favourites, but I enjoy them a lot.
+It would be too early to claim I've read _many_ books to be categorizing these types as my favourites, but I enjoy them a lot.

 You can find the books I've read in the past on [my goodreads account](https://www.goodreads.com/jashrathod).